| ||||||||

 hanging part yet, but it seems to be over five kilometers

-(!) and its characteristics seem totally consistent with
+long (!) and its characteristics seem totally consistent with

 other nearby bajada prehistoric finds.